-Finally, 28 October 1865, upon expiration of his three-year term of service with the 47th Pennsylvania Volunteers, Lewis Sponheimer was again Honorably Discharged.
+Finally, on 28 October 1865, Lewis Sponheimer was honorably discharged, once again.
+This time, it was due to the expiration of his three-year term of service with the 47th Pennsylvania Volunteers.

 Return to Civilian Life

-After receiving his honorable discharge at Charleston, South Carolina, Lewis Sponheimer made the long trip home to his family in Lehigh County, Pennsylvania.
-In 1880, he and his family were residing in Upper Milford Township, and he was employed as an ore contractor.
+After receiving his discharge at Charleston, South Carolina, Lewis Sponheimer made the long trip home to his family in Lehigh County, Pennsylvania.
+By 1880, he and his family were residing in Upper Milford Township, where he was employed as an ore contractor.

 Although life was better than it had been during the Civil War, it was not entirely free from pain and fear for the Sponheimer family.
 In November 1896, editions of The Allentown Democrat and The Allentown Leader both reported that Lewis and Catharine’s youngest son, William, was partially blinded, temporarily, when a chestnut burr fell from a tree and struck one of his eyes.

-In addition to his wife and children mentioned above, Lewis Sponheimer was survived by two stepbrothers, William Ritter (Bethlehem, Pennsylvania) and Willoughby Ritter (Emmaus, Pennsylvania).
+In addition to his aforementioned wife and children, Lewis Sponheimer was survived by two stepbrothers, William Ritter (Bethlehem, Pennsylvania) and Willoughby Ritter (Emmaus, Pennsylvania).

 5. Civil War Muster Rolls, in Records of the Department of Military and Veterans’ Affairs (Record Group 19, Series 19.11).
-Harrisburg: Pennsylvania Historical and Museum Commission.
+Harrisburg, Pennsylvania: Pennsylvania Historical and Museum Commission.

 6. Civil War Veterans’ Card File.
-Harrisburg: Pennsylvania State Archives.
+Harrisburg, Pennsylvania: Pennsylvania State Archives.

 7. Death Certificate (Lewis Sponheimer).
-Harrisburg: Commonwealth of Pennsylvania, Department of Vital Statistics
+Harrisburg, Pennsylvania: Commonwealth of Pennsylvania, Department of Vital Statistics.

-8. Pennsylvania Veteran’s Burial Index Card (Lewis Sponheimer).
-Harrisburg: Pennsylvania Department of Military and Veteran Affairs.
+9. Pennsylvania Veteran’s Burial Index Card (Lewis Sponheimer).
+Harrisburg, Pennsylvania: Pennsylvania Department of Military and Veteran Affairs.

-9. Schmidt’s A Civil War History of the 47th Regiment of Pennsylvania Veteran Volunteers.
-Allentown: Self-published.
+10. Schmidt, Lewis.
+A Civil War History of the 47th Regiment of Pennsylvania Veteran Volunteers.
+Allentown, Pennsylvania: Self-published.